UedaTakeyuki/mh-z19/README.md

 {"ok":false,"reason":"ViewID not valid"}
 ```

-Your time-series chart on the MONITOR™ display shoud be updated by the latest CO2 concentration value.
+Your time-series chart on the MONITOR™ display on the browser must be updated by the latest CO2 concentration value.

 ### How to set your Raspberry Pi to send CO2 data to MONITOR™ at 5 minute interval.
 You can set it by autostart.sh command in the mh_z19 installed directory as follows: